Write a C++ program to demonstrate the use of default arguments in function overloading.

 Number: 0

-In 1st function call, the displayNum(int n) will be called and displayNum(float n = 0.0) will be invoked in 2nd function call.
+In first function call, the displayNum(int n) will be invoked whereas displayNum(float n = 0.0) will be invoked in second function call.

-Since there is no value passed in the 3rd function call, displayNum(float n = 0.0) will be invoked and the default value 0 will be assigned to the variable n.
+Since, there is no value passed in the third function call, displayNum(float n = 0.0) will be invoked and the default value 0 will be assigned to the variable n.

 Comments